How Voice Quality Monitoring Guarantees Your Voice Quality

 So how is VQM performed by your telephone provider?
 There are effectively two schools of thought.

-- Packet Monitoring: Packet monitoring occurs by sending voice “packets” back and forth from the server to your phone system and constantly monitoring and reporting on their quality.
+- Active Test: Packet monitoring occurs by sending voice “packets” back and forth from the server to your phone system and constantly monitoring and reporting on their quality.
 Think of this as the “secret shopper” model.
 Your phone company’s VQM provider constantly evaluates the quality of the services provided to ensure the end user experience is optimal.
 This way the VQM provider knows about the issues before the end user reports them.

 - Passive Analysis: Passive analysis refers to the analysis of live call quality.
 Using this model, the VQM provider is able to constantly monitor any and all packets traversing their network for issues, and fix them before it impacts the user.